anshulxyz/anshulxyz.github.io/_drafts/fp.md

 - **polymorphic/generic function**: A generic function is a function that is declared with type parameters.
 When called, actual types are used instead of the type parameters.[^2]
-- **anonymous function** / function literal: Inline functions that can be defined without a name.
-Also known as *lambda function*.
+- **anonymous function**: Inline functions that can be defined without a name.
+Also known as *lambda function*, or *function literal*.

 {% highlight scala %}
 // example of a generic function, and a Higher order Function since it takes